jolie/db_connector/README.md

 # db_connector
 The db_connectors provides two tools for database connection: connection_pool_manager and db_manager.
-The connection_pool_manager provides a java tool for pool connection and the db_manager provides a tool in Jolie for database Management
+The connection_pool_manager provides a java tool for pool connection and the db_manager provides a tool in Jolie for database management
 # db_manager
 Jolie Tool for the database management.
 ## 1. Introduction